 C++ is not a functional programming language.
 C++ has its roots in procedural and object-oriented programming.
-So it's quite surprising that programming in a functional style becomes more and more important in C++.
+So it’s pretty surprising that programming in a functional style becomes increasingly important in C++.
 That is not only true for C++.
-That holds also for python, which has a lot of functional features and even for Java.
+That also holds for Python, which has many functional features, and even for Java.
 Now Java has lambda functions.

 In the beginning, there are the questions